Surface weather analysis: Stationary fronts and shearlines

 A stationary front is a non-moving boundary between two different air masses.
 They tend to remain in the same area for long periods of time, sometimes undulating in waves.
+Often a less-steep temperature gradient continues behind (on the cool side of) the sharp frontal zone with more widely spaced isotherms.
+A wide variety of weather can be found along a stationary front, characterized more by its prolonged presence than by a specific type.
+Stationary fronts may dissipate after several days, but can change into a cold or warm front if conditions aloft change, driving one air mass toward the other.
+Stationary fronts are marked on weather maps with alternating red half-circles and blue spikes pointing in opposite directions, indicating no significant movement.

 As airmass temperatures equalize, stationary fronts may become smaller in scale, degenerating to a narrow zone where wind direction changes over a short distance, known as a shear line, depicted as a blue line of single alternating dots and dashes.

 Mesoscale features

 Mesoscale features are smaller than synoptic scale systems like fronts, but larger than storm-scale systems like thunderstorms.
 Horizontal dimensions generally range from over ten kilometres to several hundred kilometres.

 Dry line

 The dry line is the boundary between dry and moist air masses east of mountain ranges with similar orientation to the Rockies, depicted at the leading edge of the dew point, or moisture, gradient.
 Near the surface, warm moist air that is denser than warmer, dryer air wedges under the drier air in a manner similar to that of a cold front wedging under warmer air.
 When the warm moist air wedged under the drier mass heats up, it becomes less dense and rises and sometimes forms thunderstorms.
+At higher altitudes, the warm moist air is less dense than the cooler, drier air and the boundary slope reverses.
+In the vicinity of the reversal aloft, severe weather is possible, especially when a triple point is formed with a cold front.